 Owner-operator Debbie Desiderato transitioned back to flatbed hotshot recently after years pulling a 53-foot van.
 “Tolls are less, and I’m getting 12 mpg loaded — that’s double what I got in my semi.
 It’s easy-peasy — I can do vehicles, general freight and weird stuff” that can pay very well.

 Pennsylvania-based owner-operator Jason Kendall averaged 10 mpg pretty regularly in each of his two hotshots hauling cars — often picked up in remote places.
 “Taking those odd jobs you’d never be able to get a Class 8 truck to take,” he said, enhances his profitability.

-The coronavirus lockdowns basically put a stop to the operation Renaud drove in, and the business was contracted to Stone Trucking.
-Renaud began receiving special COVID-19 unemployment benefits, then learned that Stone Trucking would close July 1, he said.
+The coronavirus lockdowns in 2020 basically put a stop to the operation Renaud drove in, and the business was contracted to Stone Trucking.
+Renaud began receiving special COVID-19 unemployment benefits, then learned that Stone Trucking would close July 1 last year, he said.
 Stone’s parent company, Action Carriers, was reacting to rising insurance costs, among other factors, he added.

-Profiles of these three operations make up the bulk of the remainder of this series (click through the images for their story):
+Profiles of the following three operations make up the bulk of the remainder of this series (click through links in the cutlines under these images for their stories):